 What do you think is the importance of the Collective as a whole especially for UON?

 I think it’s very important.
 It’s important within the student union here on campus, as I said, prioritising LGBTQIA voices.
 Members of our community face large amounts of discrimination and coming from lots and lots of different backgrounds these can be faced differently.
-This year our Collective has faced a little bit of a re-structure in that we now also have a transgender officer, and a (queer) women’s officer, and we ensure that those voices are being heard.
+We now also have a transgender officer, and a (queer) women’s officer, and we ensure that those voices are being heard.
 Here on campus it’s important that we are showing both to the students here and to the University itself, that we exist and we’re here.
 We want to make sure our voices are heard and that our rights are both listened to and respected, and that we feel included within a campus situation.

 Having a support network is absolutely so important!

 That’s absolutely where we come in.
 If there’s something that a student needs, that we can’t offer, it’s about knowing where the best place is for them to get the support they need.
 Both on and off campus.

 For a lot of queer people I think there can be this overarching misconception that you don’t need a support network.
 Can you reiterate why being surrounded by one is so important?

 Well in terms of on campus here, and our role as the Collective being involved in the union, knowing that we have people from vastly different backgrounds with hugely different experiences, it’s about putting those aside and identifying that we do have similarities, and we are largely discriminated against based on our sexuality or gender identity.
 It’s about coming together and ensuring that we are all speaking and talking with one other and ensuring that we as a collective can stand up and say, ‘Hey this needs to change’.
 The more voices we have, and the more support we can give, the better support we can offer.
 There are simple things like learning how to submit a university assignment, from someone who has experienced similar things to you, I think that prepares you for whatever challenges you may face here at university.